Suwayomi/Suwayomi-JUI/README.md

 Download the latest jar release for your OS from [the releases section][release] (Or from [the preview releases][preview]).

-Double-click on the jar file or run `java -jar Tachidesk-JUI-os-arch-X.Y.Z.jar` from a Terminal/Command Prompt window to run the app.
+Double-click on the jar file or run `java -jar Suwayomi-JUI-os-arch-X.Y.Z.jar` from a Terminal/Command Prompt window to run the app.

 ### Windows (x64, Java 8+ required for server)
 #### Installer